Bob Fass: Reinstatement

 In the mid-1980s, Fass was nearly homeless.
 AJ Weberman rented a truck for Fass and a large storage unit to hold his archives, paid in advance for many years.

 Fass was last paid for his radio time in 1977.
 Musicians like Dave Bromberg turn up at tributes to thank Bob "for giving us our careers."
 Many of his protégées have turned colleagues, like Steve Post, Larry Josephson, and Vin Scelsa, and have spoken of his generosity with his time.
 Listeners have made donations to his retirement fund.
 "It's better than BAI paying me that people remember me, I guess," Fass said.

 By 2006, Fass's time on WBAI had been reduced to just one night a week.
 He continued to host in that single weekly overnight time slot.
+As of 2016, the show was also being heard on a small syndication network, at the time flagshipped at WFTE in Mount Cobb, Pennsylvania (which went out of business later that year) and hosted from his home due to declining health.

 On October 4, 2019, WBAI was illegally seized by a minority faction of Pacifica's board without authorization, and canceled all of WBAI's original programming including Fass's show, replacing it with canned programs from California.
 This lasted a month before it could be reversed through court action and Radio Unnameable was restored.

 Notable guests

 Fass remembered his very first guest on the air was Paul Krassner, editor of The Realist, soon followed by Zen poet D.A.
 Levy.
 Krassner became a regular, along with Timothy Leary, Wavy Gravy, (aka comedian Hugh Romney), filmmaker Robert Downey, David Amram, comic actor and writer, Marshall Efron, the club performer, Brother Theodore, and Kinky Friedman (years before he began writing mystery stories and took up politics).

 Notable guests include investigative reporter Mae Brussell, Abbie Hoffman commenting on the Chicago Seven trial, a planning session for the Central Park Be-In, and the first radio appearance of Phoebe Snow.
 The show has featured the work, and the first performances of Arlo Guthrie's "Alice's Restaurant" and Jerry Jeff Walker's "Mr. Bojangles."

 Allen Ginsberg, Peter Orlovsky, and Gregory Corso, turned up multiple times.
 Over the course of the years, activist attorney Flo Kennedy kept listeners abreast of the latest injustices in America's court system.
 Steve Ben Israel and Judith Malina of the Living Theater, actor Rip Torn (and more recently his son, director Tony Torn), Ed Sanders, Tuli Kupferberg, and the rest of The Fugs, all made themselves comfortable on Fass's show.
-Abbie Hoffman, the former civil rights organizer turned political provocateur appeared regularly during the tumultuous years from 1968-1973.
+Abbie Hoffman, the former civil rights organizer turned political provocateur appeared regularly during the tumultuous years from 1968 to 1973.